Converting an apartment building to

 The renters will not be able to tolerate major painting of the exterior while they live there.
 If the building is clad with wood panels or boards, consider replacing them with vinyl or metal siding during the conversion.
 Dr. Rea’s Meadow apartments (pictured on page 1) had boards on the exterior.
 When they had to be painted, they were removed and painted in a parking lot a hundred yards away.
 Then, some days later, they were reinstalled.

 Tar shingles are toxic for a long time.
 Consider installing a steel or tile roof during the initial renovation or later on.
-Do not wait too long to replace an old roof, as it is best if the old plywood can be left in place and just be covered with steel panels.
+Do not wait too long to replace an old roof, as it is best if the old plywood sub-roof can be left in place and just be covered with steel panels.

 Make sure there are telephone outlets and wired Internet service in the apartments.
 Wireless services should be minimized.
 If there is no cable-born provider available, consider installing “fixed wireless” service that provides cabled services inside the building and uses wireless to communicate to the outside (preferably using a dish antenna).